Enaleia/Doc/README.md

 1. **Limited data on private blockchain:** The existing blockchain implementation operated by a third party can only handle minimal data submissions, preventing Enaleia from fully showcasing its supply chain and environmental achievements.
 2. **Manual reporting & lack of traceability:** Enaleia currently relies on manual data entry and basic visualization tools for reporting.
 This results in high-level summaries lacking full data points necessary for traceability, reducing the abilities and effectiveness of its reporting.
 In its current form the process cannot achieve a much-anticipated demonstration of sustainability and accountability.

-Based on our deep understanding of Ethereum blockchain , open-source platforms, and design principles, we see clear opportunities to address these challenges and create significant value.
+Based on our deep understanding of Ethereum blockchain, open-source platforms, and design principles, we see clear opportunities to address these challenges and create significant value.

 Here are a few: